 - Kohtuotsa Viewing Platform – Head here after Patkuli platform as it’s also situated on Toompea Hill.
 This viewing platform is a large terrace where you’ll take in perfect views over the entire city, with the Gulf of Finland in the background.

 - Kiek in de Kök Tower– It’s definitely worthwhile to explore this tower, which offers some great views of the city, harbour and Toompea.
 Learn about Tallinn’s history while browsing through the many historic weapons on display inside the tower.
 The ticket also allows access to several other towers.

-- St. Olaf’s Church Tower – For €3 climb the steep and narrow winding staircase to the top of St Olaf’s Church tower.
-From here you can enjoy spectacular panoramic views of Tallinn’s old town and Toompea Hill.
-This was my favourite view as you can really take in the entire essence of this special place.
+- St. Olav’s Church Tower – One of the best views in town, this cannot be missed on your day trip to Tallinn!
+This was my favourite view of Tallinn as you can really take in the entire essence of this special place.